Rich seams of material relating to theatre in Scotland run through many of the collections at the National Library of Scotland.

 The collections include playbills, posters, flyers, tickets, programmes, plays, histories and critical guides.

-As a consequence of UK legal deposit, we hold copies of most plays published in the UK and Ireland, including acting editions, and an externsive — though incomplete — collection of London and provincial theatre programmes.
+As a consequence of UK legal deposit, we hold copies of most plays published in the UK and Ireland, including acting editions, and an extensive — though incomplete — collection of London and provincial theatre programmes.

 It is also worth noting that at the Library we have extensive newspaper collections, which have reviews, previews, listings, interviews, special editions and theatrical information in abundance

-Use Library Search to find details of material you can consult in the General Reading Room.
+Use our main catalogue to find details of material you can consult in the General Reading Room.

 Moving image